 Registration: Participants may register online.
-The race will be capped at 50 participants, no exceptions.
+The race will be capped at 50 participants per division-no exceptions.
+Registration fees go up February 1, so take advantage of early-bird pricing and sign up soon!

-Course: Start and finish at the Green River Lakes Road Parking area and follow the N loop.
-The race course is approximately 28 miles and has 2600 feet of elevation gain and loss.
-Check out the map and profile here.
+Course: New for 2019 is a Half Marathon in addition to our standard 28-mile marathon.
+Both races will start at the Green River Lakes Road Parking Area.
+The half-marathon is approximately 6.5 miles out and back, with around 500 feet of elevation gain and loss.
+The 28-mile marathon follows the N loop and finishes at the start point, and has 2600 feet of elevation gain and loss.
+Check out the maps and profiles here.
 This recreation event is authorized under a Special Use Permit with the Bridger Teton National Forest.

-Section 1: Start to Dollar Lake Aid Station
+28-Mile Marathon Section 1: Start to Dollar Lake

 9 miles and 325-foot elevation gain

-Racers will start by heading north along the road following the Green River for about 9 miles to the Dollar Lake Aid Station.
-This section of the course is fairly flat, wide, fast (pending snow conditions) and easy to follow.
-If you are struggling here, this is a good place to turn around as it only gets harder from here.
+Racers will start by heading north along the road following the Green River for about 9 miles to Dollar Lake.
+This section of the course is fairly flat, wide, fast (depending on snow conditions) and easy to follow.
+There will be a volunteer at the 13 miler turn around point which is 6.6 miles from the start.
+There will be no aid, until the Moose-Gypsum intersection station.
+If you are struggling, this is where you should turn around as it only gets harder from here.
+Anyone dropping from the race beyond Dollar Lakes will be required to take a snowmachine ride out and donate $50 to Tip Top Search and Rescue.

 4.5 miles and 300-foot elevation gain

-From Dollar lake the trail continues North and then turns East following the river.
+From Dollar Lake the trail continues North and then turns East following the river.
 Watch for and enjoy (but do not approach) elk in this area.
 At no time are racers allowed to leave the trail, this is a protected area.
 Your actions reflect this race-follow the rules, and respect any and all wildlife you encounter.
+There will be an aid station here with water and a few basic snacks.
+Fill up here-you’ll want snacks and stuff before the climb.

-Section 3: Moose/Gyp intersection to Gypsum Creek Aid Station
+28-Mile Section 3: Moose-Gypsum intersection to Gypsum Creek

 8.3 miles and 1350-foot elevation gain and 750-foot elevation loss

 Racers will turn right on Moose-Gypsum road, shortly thereafter begins the biggest climb of the course.
-Pay attention to your temperature here, do not soak clothes with sweat or the descent to the finish line will be a cold one!!
+Pay attention to your temperature here, do not soak clothes with sweat or the descent to the finish line will be a cold one!
+Watch for and enjoy (but do not approach) elk in this area.
+At no time are racers allowed to leave the trail, this is a protected area.
+Your actions reflect this race-follow the rules, and respect any and all wildlife you encounter.
 Racers will gain 1200 feet over the next 4.3 miles to the course high point of 9200 feet.
 Give yourself a pat on the back, it’s downhill from here…mostly.
-The course flattens out for about a half-mile before starting a gradual 3.5-mile 600-foot descent to the Gypsum Creek Aid Station, only 6.5 miles from the finish.
+The course flattens out for about a half-mile before starting a gradual 3.5-mile 600-foot descent to the Gypsum Creek Aid Station, only 6.6 miles from the finish.

 6.6 miles and 700-foot elevation gain and 1600-foot elevation loss